microsoft/fluentui/rfcs/react-components/styles-handbook.md

 - match_attempts **1**
 - match_count **1**

-In this example performs better as page has a single `h1` tag, this will not be a case in the real app that it is visible on the next example with `div`.
+The performance in this example is acceptable because the page only has a single `h1` tag, this will not be a case in a real app.
+The performance problem is more obvious here with the `div` selector.

 - selector `.fq4d7o6 > div`
 - match_attempts **501**